Christianity in Jamaica: Seventh day Adventists

 In the building of the Seventh-day Adventist denomination, education and health were essential planks.
 With the work growing in Jamaica, the need for an Adventist school to train new converts as ministers and church workers for the region became apparent.
 In 1906, suitable land was acquired at Bog walk and then Riversdale, St. Catherine, for this venture, and the West Indian Training School was established.
 Its policy of work-study helped students to work while studying in order to assist with the cost of their education.
 In 1919, the school was relocated to its present home in Mandeville and later became the West Indies College, now Northern Caribbean University (NCU), with enrollment averaging over 5,000.
 The Union has grown to cover evangelistic, health, education and youth programs, involving 10 high schools, 22 elementary schools and numerous basic schools, in addition to the ever-expanding NCU.

 In 1912, the Adventists opened the “Massage and Hydropathic Treatment Rooms” in Kingston.
 As demand for its services grew, there were calls for a hospital, and in 1945, the “Andrews Memorial Hospital and Missionary Clinic” was established.
 Along with the facility, a nursing school was started.
-Today, Andrews Memorial Hospital provides a facility, with cutting edge medical services such as CT Scan, ultrasound, liptotriptor, surgery, maternity care, dental care and a pharmacy.
-It collaborates with NCU in training nurses.

 Throughout its history the expansive of the work of the Jamaica Union Conference has been underpinned by the publishing ministry, with its army of faithful 'colporteur' door to door book selling evangelists.